leikoilja/ha-google-home/README.md

 4. Download _all_ the files from the `custom_components/ha-glocaltokens/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Homeassistant.
 7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "HA-Glocaltokens".
-(Please note, it might take some time to install)
+(Please note, it might take up to 30 minutes to install on Raspberry Pi, because of underlying dependency installations)

 ## Configuration